anas-kazay/barbershop/README.md

 Technologies Used & User Functionalities

 ## To login as an admin
-email : admin
+- email : admin@gmail.com
-password : admin
+- password : admin

 ## Technologies Used